lk-geimfari/mimesis/docs/schema.rst

 .. versionadded:: 19.0.0

 Mimesis 19.0 introduces powerful features for generating relational data with foreign key references between different schemas.
-This is achieved through the :class:`~mimesis.schema.RelationalSchema` class, which allows you to define multiple schemas and create relationships between them.
+This is achieved through the :class:`~mimesis.schema.SchemaBuilder` class, which allows you to define multiple schemas and create relationships between them.

 Basic Relational Example